Homepage / Applications / Precision ablation

 Especially in industries such as medical technology or the watch and jewelry industry, precision ablation with laser technology is used in many ways.
 But laser ablation is also used in tool and machine construction or in the automotive industry.

-PROCESS - LAYER-BY-LAYER REMOVAL WITHOUT RESIDUES
+PROCESS – LAYER-BY-LAYER ABLATION WITHOUT RESIDUES

-Fast and precise, gentle on the material and residue-free
+Fast and precise, material-friendly and residue-free

 Suitable for special materials and larger material thicknesses